Furkan-init/b_API/README.md

 Hw 1 implementation for CMPE 328 by Furkan Erkan
 This is a REST Api project that has implemented by using node.js with mongoose and express packages.
 And Postman has used for testing purposes.
 I keep real id that given by MongoDB intentionally to show objects are unique.
 However, I didn't use them to be more practical.

-Firstly, you can reach deployed version of my code from (When the first time of reaching, there can be 5-10 seconds waiting) : https://salty-tor-46351.herokuapp.com/api/user
+Firstly, you can reach deployed version of my code from (When the first time of reaching, there can be 5-10 seconds of waiting) : https://salty-tor-46351.herokuapp.com/api/user

 Secondly, application performs CRUD operations by using GET, POST, PUT and DELETE Http methods.